 How To Get Your Auto Insurance Score

-And if you’ve always paid all your bills on time and never filed a car insurance claim, for example, you can rest assured that you probably have a high score.
-That’s especially true if you’ve been preapproved for the lowest advertised rates.
-After all, your auto insurance score is largely tied to your standard credit score.
+However, if you’ve always paid your bills on time and have a long credit history, you can rest assured that you probably have a high auto insurance score.
+After all, your insurance score is largely tied to your standard credit score.

 What Is A Good Auto Insurance Score?